A Premium Domain Name Makes All the Difference

 10 eBay $10.75 2018 14,000 $32.07 San Jose 1995 [18][19]

-Each one of these companies went out and acquired their core-premium domain name.
-They understood the value of the .com as their global brand.
-Let’s dig a bit deeper in the strategy of one of the major power-houses listed above.
+Each of these companies went out and acquired their core premium domain name – no matter what the cost.
+They also understood the value of having .com as their global brand.
+Let’s dig a bit deeper into the strategy of one of the major power-houses listed above.

-Facebook.com, listed at number four also owns many other valuable pieces of digital, beach front real estate.
+Facebook.com also owns many other valuable pieces of digital, beach-front real estate.
 Take for example, FB.com which complements the existing digital strategy that was already in place.
-Facebook has parlayed their web presence by building another piece of digital real estate on their own majestic piece of real estate.
+Facebook has parlayed their web presence by building another piece of digital real estate alongside their own majestic piece of real estate.

 Why Premium Domains?

 Let’s continue with the beach-front real estate analogy.
-For the past thirty years, brands swallow up the short, brandable .com domains.
+For the past thirty years, brands have been swallowing up the short, brandable .com domains.
 These are the assets that provide the most upside, equity and long-term value to the brands.
-These assets can hold generic value, such as Booking.com, or be more brandable, such as EBay.com or Baidu to name a few.
+These assets can hold generic value, such as Booking.com, or be more brandable, such as ebay.com or Baidu – to name a few.

-Premium domain names have commercial appeal and are typically, very memorable.
+Premium domain names have commercial appeal and are typically very memorable.
 Brands spend huge amounts of money attracting new users and creating brand credibility.
-Digital strategists are competing for a smaller piece of the available premium domain name inventory.
+Digital strategists – including speculators who buy and sell domains for profit – are competing for a smaller piece of the available premium domain name inventory.

-Sure; anyone can build a brand, using any extension, to the right of the dot.
-It’s how you develop the brand, and create long-term equity for your company.
-Companies should always acquire the shortest variation for their brand.
 This doesn’t have to be the only strategy.
-Companies should outline a comprehensive domain name strategy that not only covers their brand, but any additional reputation management, or brand defense needed to protect your corporate brand positioning.
+Companies should outline a comprehensive domain name strategy that not only covers their brand but any additional reputation management/brand defense needed to protect their corporate brand positioning.

-Simply put, premium domain names add the following instant upside:
+Simply put, premium domain names come with the following instant upside:

 • Brand-dominance and positioning

-• Inability to build—defensive strategy against your competition
+• Inability to build against – a defensive strategy against your competition

 Own the real estate before your competitors do!

 Most successful brands have identified the importance of the premium domain name.
-Most of them now have dedicated digital strategists or digital departments to handle the larger need for digital integration and social media components.
+They have dedicated digital strategists or digital departments to handle the larger need for digital integration and social media components.

-• Conduct Research—who owns the asset, and for how long?
+• Conduct Research—who owns the asset and for how long have they had it?
 Is it being used?
 Are there active trademarks?
 What’s the history of the link profile?

 • Variations and Alternatives—brands need to nail it.
 To do this, sometimes, they need to think outside the box.
 Find viable alternative assets that define your image and brand.

-• Be Flexible—sometimes you have to give a little, to get a little.
-Don’t be afraid to be flexible and offer ways to mutually-benefit the other party in your transaction.
+• Be Flexible—sometimes you have to give a little to get a little.
+Don’t be afraid to be flexible and offer ways to benefit the other party in your transaction.

 • Ask Questions—hold your broker or expert accountable and ask appropriate questions.
 Some domain transactions move quickly.
 A clear line of communication is necessary to save valuable money and time.

-• Timing—don’t hunt for a CBD-themed/ Marijuana-type name when there is mass decriminalization and legalization occurring.
-The market is just too hot, and pricing will be way too inflated.
-Instead, names should be selected, “ahead-of-the-curve”.
+• Timing—don’t hunt for a CBD-themed/Marijuana-type name when there is mass decriminalization and legalization occurring.
+The market is just too hot, and pricing will be inflated.
+Instead, names should be selected “ahead-of-the-curve”.

-When buying a premium domain name, it’s important to ask the right questions.
-This can save the buyer tons of money in the long-run.
-The most widely used example relates to trademarks tied to a name, or brand.
-Many companies have secured a domain name for commercial use, but never take the time to search the trademark database.
+When buying a premium domain name, it’s important to ask the right questions – it can save the buyer tons of money in the long-run.
+A common issue relates to trademarks tied to a name/brand.
+Many companies secure a domain name for commercial use but never take the time to search the trademark database.
 This quick search can save clients thousands of dollars.

-Premium Domain Names make total sense for any emerging brand, looking to scale their brand accordingly.
-Shortening the global domain name is still the foundation for successful growth.
-The top companies around the World continue to focus on the sensible .com for their brand growth.
+Premium domain names make total sense for any emerging brand looking to scale their brand – and shortening the global domain name is still the foundation for successful growth.
+The top companies around the world continue to focus on the universally popular .com for brand growth.

-This validates the need for superb, premium domain name for your company and brand.
-Get it right the first time and save money in the long-run while adding that much needed credibility and equity value.
+This validates the need for a superb, premium domain name for your company and brand.
+Get it right the first time and save money in the long run – while adding credibility and equity value while you’re doing it.

 Subscribe for More Domain Buying & Selling Advice